e-zhang/GetData-CourseProject/CodeBook.md

 ## Gravity Acceleration Accelerometer Data

-tGravityAcc-mean()-X, tGravityAcc-mean()-Y, tGravityAcc-mean()-Z: the mean value of the measured accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityAcc-mean()-X, tGravityAcc-mean()-Y, tGravityAcc-mean()-Z: the mean value of the measured accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

-tGravityAcc-std()-X, tGravityAcc-std()-Y, tGravityAcc-std()-Z: the std value of the measured accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityAcc-std()-X, tGravityAcc-std()-Y, tGravityAcc-std()-Z: the std value of the measured accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

 tGravityAccMag-mean(): the mean value of the magnitude of the three dimensional gravity acceleration signal

 tGravityAccMag-std(): the std value of the magnitude of the three dimensional gravity acceleration signal

-tGravityAccJerk-mean()-X, tGravityAccJerk-mean()-Y, tGravityAccJerk-mean()-Z - the mean value of the derived linear velocity of the accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityAccJerk-mean()-X, tGravityAccJerk-mean()-Y, tGravityAccJerk-mean()-Z - the mean value of the derived linear velocity of the accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

-tGravityAccJerk-std()-X, tGravityAccJerk-std()-Y, tGravityAccJerk-std()-Z - the std value of the derived linear velocity of the accelerometer data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+tGravityAccJerk-std()-X, tGravityAccJerk-std()-Y, tGravityAccJerk-std()-Z - the std value of the derived linear velocity of the accelerometer data in the 3 axial dimensions with a frequency less than 0.3 Hz

 tGravityAccJerkMag-mean(): the mean value of the magnitude of the three dimensional gravity jerk signal